-- Have a diagnostic radiology or general radiology certificate in good standing.
+- hold an ABR diagnostic radiology or general radiology certificate in good standing.

-- Have completed an ACGME-accredited VIR fellowship.
+- have completed an ACGME- or RCPSC-accredited VIR fellowship.
 Confirmation from the program director or department chair is required.

-- Have completed at least 75 CME credits in the last three years, at least 25 of which must be Self-assessment CME (SA-CME).
+- completion of at least 75 CME credits in the last three years, at least 25 of which must be Self-assessment CME (SA-CME).
 Documentation of the CME must be submitted with the application unless the diplomate is already participating in MOC and has completed Part 2 attestation.